 #1 – MACD + Relative Vigor Index

-In other words, if one of the indicators has a cross, we wait for a cross in the same direction by the other one.
-If this happens, we buy or sell the equity.
+In other words, if one of the indicators has a cross, we wait for a cross in the same direction by the other indicator.
+When this happens, we buy or sell the equity.

 These crossovers are highlighted with the green circles.
 Also note the red circles on the MACD highlight where the position should have been closed.

 #2 – MACD + Money Flow Index

-When the MFI gives us a signal for an overbought stock, we will wait for a bearish cross of the MACD lines.
+When the MFI gives us a signal for an overbought stock, we wait for a bearish cross of the MACD lines.
 If this happens, we go short.

 The first green circle highlights the moment when the MFI is signaling that BAC is oversold.
 30 minutes later, the MACD stock indicator has a bullish signal and we open our long position at the green circle highlighted on the MACD.

 #3 – MACD + TEMA

-In the first green circle we have the moment when the price switches above the 50-period TEMA.
-The second green circle shows when the bullish TEMA signal is confirmed by the MACD.
+In the first green circle, we have the moment when the price switches above the 50-period TEMA.
+The second green circle shows when the bullish TEMA signal is confirmed by the MACD stock indicator.
 This is when we open our long position.